 Do babies need travel insurance?

-Travel insurance for a baby is effectively the same as children’s travel insurance.
+Travel insurance for a babies is effectively the same as children’s travel insurance.
 You’ll need to ensure a policy has enough cover to protect your little one(s) against the cost of illness, injury and repatriation, if needed.
 If you’re taking your baby on holiday, you’ll want to make sure any accessories, such as buggies or cots, are insured as well.

 Some insurance providers offer free cover for children as part of a family policy.
 Always read the terms of your policy so you know exactly what your insurance covers.

 What extra cover is available for children?